 photo credit: Chase Daniels

 Uchi’s omakase was not the most impressive option on this guide in terms of the food.
-Everything is good in their ten-course, roughly $150 omakase—and there are some great bites too, including an opening course consisting of caviar and plantain chips that’s delicious and oh-so-Miami.
+Everything is good in their ten-course, roughly $150 omakase—and there are some great bites too, including an opening course consisting of caviar and plantain chips that’s delicious and very Miami.
 But Uchi’s is also one of the most energetic omakase options in Miami, because it takes place in a big, buzzy Wynwood restaurant.
 You don’t have to sit up straight, mind your etiquette, and be emotionally present for two hours of snatching nigiri after nigiri while the rice is still at its optimal temperature.
 No, you can sit back, get lost in conversation, and sort of put your brain on autopilot as ten courses of very good sushi, dressed-up sashimi, and a couple cooked dishes hit the table.
 You’ll leave full, but not too full to go bar-hopping around Wynwood either.

 Cost: Market price, but $140 per person for the ten-course omakase during our visit.